Which Hotel Chains Accept Cats?

 My Place Hotels

-My Place Hotels is a great and fast-growing pet friendly chain that has 40+ properties and many more coming soon.
+My Place Hotels is a fast-growing pet-friendly chain with 80+ properties and many more coming soon.
 They allow two pets per room, up to 80 lbs.
-There is a $10 nightly pet fee, not to exceed $50 per week.
+The nightly pet fee is $10- $30, not to exceed $75 – $150 per week.
 Check them out.
 You will like them.

 cat friendly red roof inn